Unity Environmental University: Athletics

 Unity had an athletics program and was a member of the Division II level of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) from 2008–09 until 2018–19.
 Known as the Rams, the athletics program featured both USCAA-sanctioned sports and club sports, including a woodsman team.

-Previously, Unity competed in up to nine intercollegiate varsity sports: Men's sports included basketball, cross country, soccer and track & field; while women's sports included basketball, cross country, soccer, track & field and volleyball.
+Unity competed in up to nine intercollegiate varsity sports: Men's sports included basketball, cross country, soccer and track & field; while women's sports included basketball, cross country, soccer, track & field and volleyball.
 Additionally Unity had a number of club sports: woodsmen's team, ice hockey, indoor soccer, lacrosse, martial arts and ultimate frisbee; plus intramural sports.

 Accomplishments

 In 1992, the Unity College women's cross country team won the NAIA Division 5 New England Championship meet at Vermont State University (formerly Lyndon, Castleton, and Johnson State Colleges) in Johnson, Vermont.
 The team was captained by Michelle Belanger.
 In 1996, the Unity College men's cross country team won the Dirgio Conference championship meet at Maine Maritime Academy in Castine, Maine.

 In 1996, the women's and men's teams also won the National Small College Athletic Association (NSCAA) Cross Country National Championship meet in Rochester Hills, Michigan.
 These were Unity College's first-ever National Championship teams and seven runners earned 'All-American' honors.
 The men's team was captained by Joel Flewelling and Shawn Jyawook.
 The women's team was captained by Nabuko Tawara and Rebecca Roy.
 The teams were coached by Mark Kibler.
-The NSCAA was the predecessor of today's United States Collegiate Athletic Association (USCAA).
+The NSCAA was the predecessor of today's United States Collegiate Athletic Association (USCAA)..